ostconf/ostconf.github.io/index.md

 2. Sometimes the app is not able to connect to the device even if the device was discovered.
 Often, it helps to press the Scan button again.
 3. After a firmware update and reboot of the OSTC no connection can be established.
 Workaround: just restart the app.

+## Feedback, Bug reports, Comments

+For feedback, bug reports etc. please use the [HW forum](http://forum.heinrichsweikamp.com/list.php?6) or send an email to `ostctool at gmail dot com`.

 ## Version history

 * * *